lnapoli87/HOL3/hands-on-lab.md

 ###Task 1 - Open the Project
 01. Clone this git repository in your machine

+02. Open a Terminal and navigate to the root folder of the project.
+Execute the following:

+    ```
+    pod install
+    ```

-02. Open the **.xcworkspace** file in **src/O365-Files-App/**
+03. Open the **.xcworkspace** file in **src/O365-Files-App/**

-03. Find and Open the **Auth.plist**
+04. Find and Open the **Auth.plist**

-04. Fill the AzureAD account settings
+05. Fill the AzureAD account settings

     ![](img/fig.01.png)

-03. Build and Run the project in an iOS Simulator to check the views
+06. Build and Run the project in an iOS Simulator to check the views

     ```
     Application: